Porcupine96/bitehack-2020/Readme.md

 Chatbot created for automating issue creation in ticketing systems (like `JIRA`).
 It can be used by clients of software house who often don't provide enough information for developers when creating bug issues.
+We chose to use `Facebook Messenger` as communication channel, but application could support more channels (WhatsApp, custom-build chat, Slack) in the future.

 Chatbot during conversation with user extracts following pieces of information: